sengirab/ngAutocomplete/README.md

 ```

 # Changelog - (Read before updating.)
+## [1.4.12] - 2017-08-02.
+- Added tab to submit events. (not preventing default, so still goes to the next input, if there's one).
+- Added better support for navigating with arrows.
+Dropdown list now navigates to the selected item if the items exceed
+the dropdown its given height.
+- Internal code cleanup.
 ## [1.3.12] - 2017-07-21.
 - Mobile update: Remove mouseover when mobile.
 This prevents the user from needing to double tap the options.
 ## [1.3.11] - 2017-07-21.